National Herbarium of Victoria

 Inside the Herbarium

-The MEL herbarium collection consists mainly of pressed and dried plant specimens mounted on archival paper, but it also contains photographs, microscope slides and collections preserved in alcohol.
+The herbarium collection consists mainly of pressed and dried plant specimens mounted on archival paper, but it also contains photographs, microscope slides and collections preserved in alcohol.
 The collection is housed in rows of metal cabinets and is arranged systematically.

 The specimens are accessed by staff botanists and visiting researchers for taxonomic, historical and ecological research.
 A team of dedicated curation staff maintain the collection and coordinate a range of curatorial tasks including: